-Increasingly, I find myself pulling my phone out before, during and after worship gatherings.
-Not so much to update my social media, but for reference and support as a worship leader.
+Increasingly, I find myself pulling my phone out before, during and after worship gatherings to use apps for worship leaders.
 Here are 12 helpful apps that I am using consistently in worship ministry.

 1. ESV Bible